Galaxy S20, S20 Plus and S20 Ultra specs vs. Galaxy S10 and S10 Plus: What's new and what's different

 They're big, powerful and ultra-luxe.
-At Samsung Unpacked on Tuesday, the company announced the Galaxy Z Flip foldable phone and its newest lineup of flagship handsets called the Galaxy S20, S20 Plus and S20 Ultra.
+Earlier this week at Samsung Unpacked, the company announced the Galaxy Z Flip foldable phone and its newest lineup of flagship handsets called the Galaxy S20, S20 Plus and S20 Ultra.
 The phones share powerful hardware and have new features that signal the direction of where phones are heading -- namely, 5G connectivity (which all three phones have) and screens with a higher, 120Hz refresh rate.
 Preorders begin February 21 through March 5, and they land in stores March 6.

 But the phones have key differences among each other as well.
 The 6.2-inch Galaxy S20 is the smallest of the bunch, followed by the S20 Plus and the S20 Ultra, which has a 6.9-inch display.
 In addition, the Galaxy S20 and S20 Plus both have a wide-angle, telephoto and ultrawide cameras, but the S20 Plus and the S20 Ultra have one extra camera.
 This fourth one is a time-of-flight camera that measures depth for AR applications.
 Because the phones belong to Samsung's marquee line, they're expensive.
 The S20, S20 Plus and S20 Ultra start at $1,000, $1,200 and $1,400, respectively (£799, £999, £1,199 in the UK).